herfemp/BdmDrivers/README.md

 39sf020  0-8: 10604ms
 T7 times:
 29F400      : 11980ms
+T8: Host can not yet initialize hardware as it should.
 Got these times by filling the whole flash with 00's; the host can't keep up when reading files.